Bachelor of Forensic Science/Bachelor of Criminology

 • a maximum of 12 credit points at level 1

-• Course requirements for both the Bachelor of Forensic Science (S324) and Bachelor of Criminology (A329) must be satisfied
+• course requirements for both the Bachelor of Forensic Science (S324) and Bachelor of Criminology (A329) must be satisfied

 Students are required to meet the University's academic progress and conduct requirements.
 See the enrolment codes and terminology to help make sense of the University’s vocabulary.